 As a frame of reference, current centers range in size from ~1500 to 6000 square feet; annual support from the BI is limited to a maximum of $150K.
 Proposals should be concise (20 pages maximum), provide a scientific plan, and outline how it will function as a Beckman Resource Center.
 If appropriate, anticipated synergy with other BI centers should be described.
 Explicit description of space and budget needs for a five-year period should be given.
 This might include a ramp-up plan over several years, if appropriate.
 The funding plan should include requested BI funding and expectations from other sources.
 Resource Centers may be partially housed in space outside the Beckman Institute building if appropriate and available, and any plan involving external space should be made explicit in the proposal.
 Proposals must be accompanied by a Divisional Approval Form signed by the appropriate division chair(s).

+The Beckman Institute considers establishment of new Resource Centers on a biennial basis.
+The next due date for proposals will be March 15, 2023.
 Potential applicants are invited to consult with Beckman Institute Director, Prof. Marianne Bronner; Beckman Institute Administrator, Dr. Jay Labinger, and/or members of the Beckman Institute Executive Committee with any questions before preparing and submitting a proposal.